-Belgrave Railway Trail is a 12.5km, grade 3 hike located in the Melbourne Region, Victoria.
-The hike should take around 4 hrs to complete.
+Belgrave Railway Trail is a 12.5km, grade 3 hike in Melbourne Region, Victoria.
+This hike typically takes 4 hours to complete.

 Running beside the suburban railway line from Bayswater to Belgrave in the Dandenong Ranges, this trail follows the historic route of Puffing Billy, which ran as a narrow gauge railway from Upper Ferntree Gully until it was replaced with the extension of the suburban electric system to Belgrave in 1962.